|We are an Amazon Affiliate!|

+Start off with your phone but when funds are available get a good cheap camera with a flip screen and audio input.
 The first part of this list is a generic essential list of what you need:

 - A Camera – A good camera is one that can record at a minimum: Full HD, 24FPS/30FPS.
 If possible get one that can go up to 4K and 60FPS.